Synthetic Difference in Differences: Introduction

 In comparison with the SDID estimator, the SC estimator omits the unit fixed effect and the time weights from the regression function:

 The argument for including time weights in the SDID estimator is the same as the argument for including the unit weights presented earlier: The time weight can both remove bias and improve precision by eliminating the role of time periods that are very different from the post-treatment periods.
 Similar to the argument for the use of weights, the argument for the inclusion of the unit fixed effects is twofold.
 First, by making the model more flexible, we strengthen its robustness properties.
-Second, in practice, and we demonstrate this in applications and simulations based on real data, these unit fixed effects often explain much of the variation in outcomes and this can improve precision.
+Second, as demonstrated in the application and simulations based on real data, these unit fixed effects often explain much of the variation in outcomes and can improve precision.
 Under some conditions, SC weighting can account for the unit fixed effects on its own.
-In particular, the weighted average of the outcomes for the control units in the pre-treatment periods must be exactly equal to the average outcomes for the treated units during those pre-treatment periods.
+In particular, this happens when the weighted average of the outcomes for the control units in the pre-treatment periods is exactly equal to the average of outcomes for the treated units during those pre-treatment periods.
 In practice, this equality holds only approximately, in which case including the unit fixed effects in the weighted regression will remove some of the remaining bias.
-Note also that the benefits of including unit fixed effects can also be obtained by allowing for an intercept in the regression that determines the weights, as suggested previously in \citet{doudchenko2016balancing} and \citet{ferman2019synthetic}.
+The benefits of including unit fixed effects in the SC regression \eqref{main_sc} can also be obtained by applying the synthetic control method after centering the data by subtracting, from each unit's trajectory, its pre-treatment mean.
+This estimator was previously suggested in \citet{doudchenko2016balancing} and \citet{ferman2019synthetic}.
+To separate out the benefits of allowing for fixed effects from those stemming from the use of time-weights, we include in our application and simulations this DIFP estimator.